JoshDSommer/nativescript-slides/README.md

 add as many ``<Slides:Slide>`` as you want.

-the `Slides` class also has public `nextSlide` and `previousSlide` functions so you can add your own previous and next buttons as needed.
+the `SlideContainer` class also has public `nextSlide` and `previousSlide` functions so you can add your own previous and next buttons as needed.

 the `<Slides:SlideContainer>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
 The suggested use case would be for a Image Carousel or something of that nature.